Aqamarine228/AlphaNews/README.md

 ]
 ```

-Also, Image, PostCategory, Post and Tag models should use traits provided in package and include same fillable properties as below
+Models required by package should use traits provided in package and include same fillable properties as below

 ```php
 //.../Models/Image.php